integreat-io/integreat/README.md

 this case, the job will get the `lastSyncedAt` from the `from` source, and get only newer items, by passing it the `updatedAfter` param.
 The job will also filter out older items, in case the source does not support `updatedAfter`.

+Two other params to the sync job might come in handy: The `paramsFrom` and `paramsTo`.
+Each may be set to an object with params, that will be included in the action to get from the `from` source and set to the `to` source, respectively.
+This allows you to set params on these actions through the sync job action.

 ### The deleteExpired job
 With an endpoint for getting expired items, the `deleteExpired` job will fetch